-Many fuel-injected bikes come without a kick start (more about that later).
-This means if your battery dies on a long ride, you could be stranded.
+Many fuel-injected bikes come without a kickstart (more about that later).
+If your battery dies on a long ride, you could be stranded.

 The solution?
 A portable jump starter.